Legal status of transgender people: United Kingdom

 The Sex Discrimination Act 1975 made it illegal to discriminate on the ground of anatomical sex in employment, education, and the provision of housing, goods, facilities and services.
 The Equality Act 2006 introduced the Gender Equality Duty in Scotland, which required public bodies to take seriously the threat of harassment or discrimination against transsexual people in various situations.
 In 2008 the Sex Discrimination (Amendment of Legislation) Regulations extended existing regulation to outlaw discrimination when providing goods or services to transsexual people.
 The Equality Act 2010 added "gender reassignment" as a "protected characteristic".

 The Gender Recognition Act 2004 effectively granted full legal recognition for binary transgender people.
-In contrast to some systems elsewhere in the world, the gender recognition process under the Act does not require applicants to be post-operative.
-There must, however, be significant medical explanation as to why an individual has not undergone sex reassignment surgery.
-They need only demonstrate that they have suffered gender dysphoria, have lived as "your new gender" for two years, and intend to continue doing so until death.
+The gender recognition process under the Act does not require applicants to be post-operative but there must be significant medical explanation as to why an individual has not undergone sex reassignment surgery.
+They need to demonstrate that they have suffered gender dysphoria, have lived as their affirmed gender (i.e. the gender to which they are transitioning) for two years, and intend to continue doing so until death.

 North America

 Canada

 Jurisdiction over legal classification of sex in Canada is assigned to the provinces and territories.
 This includes legal change of gender classification.

 On 19 June 2017 Bill C-16, after having passed the legislative process in the House of Commons of Canada and the Senate of Canada, became law upon receiving Royal Assent which put it into immediate force.
 The law updated the Canadian Human Rights Act and the Criminal Code to include "gender identity and gender expression" as protected grounds from discrimination, hate publications and advocating genocide.
 The bill also added "gender identity and expression" to the list of aggravating factors in sentencing, where the accused commits a criminal offence against an individual because of those personal characteristics.
 Similar transgender laws also exist in all the provinces and territories.
-Conversion therapy is banned in the provinces of Manitoba, Ontario, and Nova Scotia, and the city of Vancouver, though the Nova Scotia law includes a clause which allows "mature minors" between the ages of 16 and 18 to consent.
+Bill C-4 reached Royal assent on December 8, 2021, criminalizing the practice of conversion therapy throughout Canada.